arcanis/eslint-plugin-arca/docs/rules/melted-constructs.md

-# Force 'else' branchs to be melted with compatible constructs (melted-constructs)
+# Enforce the use of melted constructs when possible (melted-constructs)

 ## Rule Details